elebumm/RedditVideoMakerBot/README.md

 1. Clone this repository
 2. Run `pip3 install -r requirements.txt`
 3. Run `python3 -m playwright install` and `python3 -m playwright install-deps`.
 4.
-	4a **Automatic Install**: Run `python3 main.py` and type 'yes' to activate the setup assistant.
+	4a **Install 1**: Run `python3 -c`, this would activate the setup assistant if `.env` is not yet configure, or run `python3 cli.py --setup`, this command would also work for reconfiguration or re-setup.

 	4b **Manual Install**: Rename `.env.template` to `.env` and replace all values with the appropriate fields.
 To get Reddit keys (**required**), visit [the Reddit Apps page.](https://www.reddit.com/prefs/apps) TL;DR set up an app that is a "script".
 Copy your keys into the `.env` file, along with whether your account uses two-factor authentication.

-5. Run `python3 main.py` (unless you chose automatic install, then the installer will automatically run main.py)
+5. Run `python3 cli.py [OPTIONS (arguments)]` to do the task, do `python3 cli.py -h` for help.
 7. Enjoy 😎